dafny-lang/dafny/docs/OnlineTutorial/guide.md

 {
   var v := Abs(3);
   assert 0 <= v;
-  // this stil does not verify, but now it is actually not true: assert v == 3;
+  // this still does not verify, but now it is actually not true: assert v == 3;
 }
 ```